 How did I learn to speak Finnish?
-This is a very common question to me whenever I encounter people talking to me in Finnish for the very first time.
-Do you know that Finnish is not my third language as people often think of?
+This is a common question to me whenever I encounter people talking to me in Finnish for the very first time.
+Do you know that Finnish is not my third language as people often think of it?

 I came from the country with more than hundreds of dialect.